 Environmental Justice Small Grants Program

-The current opportunity will place special emphasis on proposals in two areas:
+The current opportunity will place special emphasis on proposals in the following areas:

-- New Potential Grantees – defined as projects proposed by eligible organizations that have not received an EJ grant award over the last 5 years.
+- Proposals submitted by eligible organizations that have not received an Environmental Justice grant award in the last 6 years

 Previously funded projects include: